-In addition to satellite connections, Wi-Fi, DAB+ and VDES, 5G in the 700 MHz band was identified as an important contender to provide a lot of the required broadband in near future for the operational area of the Coast Guard, maybe even for the entire Dutch continental shelf.
+In addition to satellite connections, Wi-Fi, DAB+ and VDES, 5G in the sub-1 GHz band was identified as an important contender to provide a lot of the required broadband in near future for the operational area of the Coast Guard, maybe even for the entire Dutch continental shelf.
 Extra attention was paid to the territorial waters, for which, according to this study, 5G coverage could (technically) easily be obtained for the public mobile networks from land, when this long-range spectrum would become available in 2020.

-In 2018, RWS-Sea and Delta(, part of the Dutch Ministry of Infrastructure and Water Management -see organogram -) took on the task of making a more specific inventory of the Coastguard's connectivity needs and broadend the scope (I&W-) department-wide, primarily aimed at support of its public tasks.
+In 2018, Rijkswaterstaat (RWS) Sea and Delta(, part of the Dutch Ministry of Infrastructure and Water Management -see organogram -) took on the task of making a more specific inventory of the Coastguard's connectivity needs and broadend the scope (I&W-) department-wide, primarily aimed at support of its public tasks.
 This has resulted in a study entitled "Outlook for the Information Provisioning North Sea 2020-2040" (download here, in Dutch).
 The sensors used to protect the coast and water quality, Air Traffic Control and other sensors are included in the scope, and also the decommissioning of the oil and gas platforms that are still hosting most of these.
 Rijkswaterstaat produced a very informative and nice looking infographics for the intended Connectivity Fieldlab North Sea, you can download here.

-Do you join us?
+Do you join us in this journey?